PE parsing

 If we navigate to the Section headers, we will see that the .rdata section will start before 2DC0C8:

 But we can see that the import directory is not at the start of the section, but somewhere in the middle, as the .rdata section starts a bit before (0x26000) whereas the import directory starts at 0x2D0C8.
+The tool just says that the Import Directory is inside .rdata, but not at the start of it.

 We need to translate the Import Directory RVA to the file offset - a place in the binary file where the DLL import information is stored.
 The way this can be achieved is by using the following formula: